neuefische/wd-flipped-classroom-curriculum/sessions/shell-basics/README.md

 ### Which important problem will we solve today?

+Many developer tools don't have a graphical User Interface, but are nevertheless incredibly useful.
+We want to learn how to interact with these tools through the CLI to get access to them and use them to write amazing code.

 ### Why is the content of todays block so important for the students?

+Being able to navigate in the Shell and interact with programs via CLI is an essencial skill for every developer and required for any job in the field.

 ### Raise a question to be answered by the end of the block!

+What is the shell / the terminal and why is it useful?

 ---

 ## Activate prior knowledge of students

 ### Which prior knowledge will be used for this session?

+- You can ask these questions:

+    - Did any of you ever use the terminal before?
+Was it easier or more difficult to use?
+    - Did any of you ever open the terminal by accident and ask themselves what the heck is this used for?

+(Let's learn: It's time to feel like a proper hacker)

 ---